-Amanda Gabriele is copywriter at JackThreads and a contributor to The Manual.
+Amanda Gabriele is Postings Editor at The Manual and a copywriter for JackThreads.
 She is the former Managing Editor of FashionIndie.com where she spent four years covering fashion, beauty and dogmatic red carpet commentary.
 She can’t live without the three Bs – bourbon, barbecue and beards – and loves to cook in platforms.
 Amanda resides in Fort Greene, Brooklyn with her collection of vintage furs, but you can find her 24/7 on Twitter @CrystlMeatballs.

 Anthony Dewitt is a newly aspiring writer in New York City.
 He also works as an marketing assistant for London-based gemstone mining company Gemfields.
 Prior to moving to New York he lived in Arizona where he attended Arizona State University and pursued a degree in journalism.
 Anthony’s work has appeared in the Arizona Republic, Arizona Capital Times and on MSNBC.
 Follow him on twitter @DewittAJ or on instagram @adewitt

 Lifelong motorhead, velocity addict, wirehead, shutterbug and cinephile.
 Let’s ride our electric motorcycles to the movies.
 Quickly.